OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

 ### 1.6 Conventions Used in this Document
 The following font and font style conventions are used throughout the remainder of this document:
-* The `Courier New` font is used for writing constructs in the OVAL Language Data Model.
+* The <span style="font-family: 'Courier New'">Courier New</span> font is used for writing constructs in the OVAL Language Data Model.
-		Example: `file_test`
+		Example: <span style="font-family: 'Courier New'">file_test</span>

 #### 1.6.1 OVAL Design Principle
 Much of this document will be discussing the various design principles to consider and use when developing extensions to the OVAL Language.
 These principles are critical to developing quality extensions that can be used by the rest of the community.
 In the document, design principles are highlighted in **bold** text.
 For example: